5,957 products added recently

 Tags FREE GAME, COUNTING NUMBERS, COUNTING, MATHS, FREE RESOURCES, MATH RESOURCES

-Science, Basic Science, Technology, Engineering, STEM, Grade 5, 6, 7, Activities
+Science, Technology, Engineering, STEM, Grade 2, Activities

-7 FREE PICTURES | FOR PAINTING MEANS OF TRANSPORT INTRODUCTION: THANK YOU FOR BEING PART OF EDITORIAL ARENAS EDUCATIVAS We are an educational corporation that is dedicated to the development of fabulous resources for mathematics, literacy, as well as resources for teaching Spanish and brain exercises.
+10 FREE EXERCISES FOR CONNECT DOTS INTRODUCTION: We are EDITORIAL ARENAS EDUCATIVAS, a publisher dedicated to designing educational resources for primary school children approximately between the ages of 3 and 12 who are learning mathematics, literacy, as well as worksheets for learning Spanish and some brain exercises.
 MAIN INFORMATION: 1.
 Brief introduction: Hello, thank you very much for being interested in this educational document.
 This document will help you a lot both in the classroom if you are a teacher, as well as if you homeschool and want to stimulate your children from home.
 2. Title of the educational resource: This document is titled "Teaching material for children" 3.
 Topic to work on: Thanks to this educational document, we are going to work on a basic topic that every child and/or student should master.
 4. Area of knowledge where it should be applied: Thanks to this document, we will address a topic and at the same time an important area of learning.
 5. Number of pages it contains: This educational document contains the following number of pages available and ready to be used by you, you just have to download and print the document to start using it in your classroom.
 SECONDARY INFORMATION: 6.
 In what area of knowledge can it be applied?
 You can apply this set of educational sheets according to your criteria, in the corresponding area.
 7. Should I apply it individually or as a group in my class?
 Also, according to your criteria, see if it is better for these sheets to be applied individually or as a group.
 8. What size and format is this resource in?
 This set of teaching sheets has been published in A4 size, PDF format, so that it is much easier to use.
 9. Do I need any extra elements to apply it?
 Yes, perhaps your students need pencils, colors, markers and even sometimes scissors and erasers.

 Author EDITORIAL ARENAS EDUCATIVAS